Withington tram stop: Location

 Withington tram stop is situated on Princess Road in the Hough End area of Manchester, between Withington and Chorlton-cum-Hardy.
-It serves Hough End Playing Fields and Southern Cemetery, as well as the residential area to the east of Princess Road.
+It serves Hough End playing fields and Southern Cemetery, as well as the residential area to the east of Princess Road.

 Despite its name, the tram stop is located approximately 1 mi from the present-day suburb of Withington.
 The choice of name has been criticised by local residents, who consider it to be incorrect.
 The surrounding area was historically considered to be part of Withington.
-The tram stop lies close to Hough End Hall, the historic seat of Withington Manor in medieval times, but in the 19th century the centre of Withington shifted to its present situation further east. and are the closest Metrolink tram stops to Withington Village.
+The tram stop lies close to Hough End Hall, the historic seat of Withington Manor in medieval times, but in the 19th century the centre of Withington shifted to its present situation further east. and are the closest Metrolink tram stops to Withington itself.